chrontax/owopad/README.md

 picotool reboot
 ```

-By default there a no defined keybinds
+By default there are no defined keybinds

 ## Configuration